 The most popular document formats supported by LibreOffice are Word, RTF, and XML.
 These are compatible with many Microsoft Office files, although the applications may render some features differently.
 The “Export as PDF” feature offers many formatting and security options.
 Additionally, it can produce ISO-standard PDF/A files.

 LibreOffice has introduced a new version with improved interoperability with Microsoft Office documents.
 The new version supports legacy DOC files, as well as DOCX, XLSX, and PPTX documents.
 While it still defaults to the OpenDocument format, it also features performance improvements.
 It is also now natively available on Apple Silicon-based Macs.

 You can export your documents to PDF format for sharing them with others.
 The Save As command opens a dialog window where you can specify a name, path, and file format.
 By default, it will create a copy of your current document.

-If you want to customize your interface, you can also change tool names and icons.
+You can also change tool names and icons if you want to customize your interface.
 Tools are displayed in a Tabbed User Interface, similar to the Ribbon menus in Microsoft Office.
 You can also customize the appearance of tools by installing LibreOffice Extensions.
 These extensions can also change the appearance of the toolbars and menus.

 Styles is another feature available in LibreOffice.
 You can set the style of your documents by adding a new style.
 The style tab shows you a list of different styles for each section.
 You can choose from a variety of different style options in LibreOffice.
 The style tab is marked with a help button.